Force, Displacement & Bloody Knuckles

 More for Perspective

-This article doesn’t really do justice for the wide variety of forces we access.
-There are dynamic loads that don’t result in impact (like swinging or bounce).
-There are inertial forces we use all the time that don’t involve displacement (like a spinning wheel, a drill, or other motor).
+This article does not really do justice for the wide variety of forces we access.
+There are dynamic loads that do not result in impact (like swinging or bounce).
+There are inertial forces we use all the time that do not involve displacement (like a spinning wheel, a drill, or other motor).
 And, don’t forget the controlled displacements like pedaling a bike.
-We don’t discount these, but the perspective of bloody knuckles is really the point here.
-Thinking through all the others is fun too, so enjoy that.

 Applying The Right Forces